DeeEmm/easysocial/README.md

 Welcome to the EasySocial community support repository.

-This repository is managed by the the Open Source community and aims to provide support, bugfixes and compatibility updates to allow EasySocial users to maintain websites that use EasySocial and related StackIdeas products
+This repository is managed by the the J!User community and aims to provide support, bugfixes and compatibility updates to allow EasySocial users to maintain websites that use EasySocial and related StackIdeas products

 This repository was created in response to the lack of proper support and updates provided by StackIdeas under thier subscription plans.
 The general consensus within the community is that subscription costs are not worth the money as they no longer release updates to their products.
 This leaves users that have made considerable investments into integrating StackIdeas products into their community websites with an uncertain future.